CLASS Policies and Procedures

 - anytime UH cumulative GPA falls below 2.0 (required) to discuss UH resources for success, enrollment limitations and requirements in order to avoid suspension

-- at or before 60 hours to file a degree plan (filing a timely degree plan can and does minimize lost hours and delayed graduation).
+- at or before 60 hours to review degree plan (reviewing your degree plan can and does minimize lost hours and delayed graduation)

-- at or before 90 hours and each semester thereafter until graduation to verify that all requirements will be met as expected (required).
+- at or before 90 hours and each term thereafter until graduation to verify that all requirements will be met as expected (required)

 Many entering students have a well-defined career objective and major course of study.
-These students should declare their majors upon entering the college and should seek academic counsel from their major departments.
+These students should declare their majors upon entering the university and should seek academic counsel from their major departments.
+Students who are admitted to a major in the College of Liberal Arts and Social Sciences must enroll in at least one course each term in approved coursework for their declared major requirements.

-Freshman students who are uncertain of their majors are encouraged to enroll first through Undergraduate Scholars and seek academic advising from the advisors for the major(s) they are considering.
+Freshman students who are uncertain of their majors are encouraged to enroll first through Exploratory Studies and seek academic advising from the advisors for the major(s) they are considering.
 Before enrolling as sophomores (30 hours), students must petition for a change in major to one of the degree programs in the college.

-Students who wish to declare a minor to any of the college’s degree programs must have established at least a 2.00 minimum cumulative UH grade point average and meet the requirements of the individual department.
-Some minor programs may have additional requirements.
+Students who wish to declare a minor to any of the college’s degree programs must have established at least a 2.00 minimum cumulative UH grade point average and meet the requirements of the desired minor.
+Some minor programs may have additional requirements, refer to the specific minor department for additional requirements.

 Students who wish to change their majors to any of the college’s degree programs must have established at least a 2.00 minimum cumulative UH grade point average and meet the requirements of the individual department.
-Some major programs, including but not limited to music, theatre, and health and human performance, have additional requirements.
+Some departments, including Communication Sciences and Disorders, School of Communication, Economics, and Health and Human Performance, have additional requirements.
+Students must complete the requirements of a major based on the catalog year requirements in effect at the time the major was declared.

 Students with less than a 2.00 grade point average are encouraged to obtain academic advising from the department to which they wish to change; however, they are not eligible to officially change their major until the required grade point average is attained.

-For further information on degree requirements please see CLASS General Degree Information .
+For further information on degree requirements please read: CLASS General Degree Information .

 Students may not count repeated course hours toward their graduation total or towards their 36 required advanced hours unless courses are listed in the catalog as repeatable, are designated as special/ selected topics or are required for their major.